the-pirated-sardar/scholar-sprint/README.md

 # Research Tool Web App

 ## Deployed Web Application
+Update (June, 2024): The app is deployed, but non-functional as the student-led team cannot sustain the cost of API requests to make use of OpenAI's model.
 The application has been deployed using Netlify.
 It can be accessed [here](https://visionary-pegasus-b5d213.netlify.app/).

 ## Overview